 My interest in this project is to model and develop a passing style container (PSC) that can serve users to communicate and protect their data between application domains.
 Also, due to the ever-increasing amount of data to communicate, users can define and add new, even more efficient passing styles in the PSC.
 The ability of the PSC could achieve the evolving need for efficient parameter passing.

-Project Aims
+Project Aim and Objectives